vmware-tanzu/apps-cli-plugin/docs/command-reference/tanzu_apps_workload_create.md

       --git-tag tag                    tag within the git repo to checkout -h, --help                           help for create
-      --image image                    pre-built image, skips the source resolution and build phases of the supply chain --label "key=value" pair         label is represented as a "key=value" pair, or "key-" to remove.
-This flag may be specified multiple times
+      --image image                    pre-built image, skips the source resolution and build phases of the supply chain --label "key=value" pair         label is represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
       --limit-cpu cores                the maximum amount of cpu allowed, in CPU cores (500m = .5 cores) --limit-memory bytes             the maximum amount of memory allowed, in bytes (500Mi = 500MiB = 500 * 1024 * 1024)
-      --live-update                    put the workload in live update mode, --live-update=false to disable --local-path path                path on the local file system to a directory of source code to build for the workload -n, --namespace name                 kubernetes namespace (defaulted from kube config) --param "key=value" pair         additional parameters represented as a "key=value" pair, or "key-" to remove.
-This flag may be specified multiple times
+      --live-update                    put the workload in live update mode, --live-update=false to disable --local-path path                path on the local file system to a directory of source code to build for the workload -n, --namespace name                 kubernetes namespace (defaulted from kube config) --param "key=value" pair         additional parameters represented as a "key=value" pair ("key-" to remove, flag can be used multiple times)
       --request-cpu cores              the minimum amount of cpu required, in CPU cores (500m = .5 cores) --request-memory bytes           the minimum amount of memory required, in bytes (500Mi = 500MiB = 500 * 1024 * 1024)
-      --service-ref object reference   object reference for a service to bind to the workload "database=rabbitmq.com/v1beta1:RabbitmqCluster:my-broker", or "database-" to delete.
-This flag may be specified multiple times.
+      --service-ref object reference   object reference for a service to bind to the workload "database=rabbitmq.com/v1beta1:RabbitmqCluster:my-broker" ("database-" to remove, flag can be used multiple times)
       --source-image image             destination image repository where source code is staged before being built --sub-path path                  relative path within source directory containing workload source code.
 To unset, pass empty string
       --tail                           show logs while waiting for workload to become ready